 When you choose the Singular option, you’ll be able to add your Schema Template to all post types or only to posts, pages, or custom post types you’ve created on your website.

-You can even go further to add Schema Markup only to posts that belongs to specific categories or tags or formats.
+You can even go further to add Schema Markup only to posts that belong to specific categories, tags, or post formats.

 6.4 Add New Condition

 When you click the Add New Condition option, a new row appears below to add another condition.
-In this way, you can combine your conditions with Include/Exclude setting and add Schema Templates more accurately only to the pages you want to add them.
+In this way, you can combine your conditions with Include/Exclude setting and add Schema Templates more accurately only to the pages you want to add.

 7 Use Case Scenarios